Public Exhibition

 Australian Height Datum is a reference of the elevation of any object or point above mean sea level, which is taken as 0m AHD.
 All flood levels, floor levels and ground levels are given in meters AHD.

-Council has completed a number of Flood Studies and Flood Plain Risk Management Studies.
+Council has completed a number of Flood Studies and Flood plain Risk Management Studies.
 The adopted studies are available on Council's website.
 If your property is flood affected and you require flood levels and velocities for your property, you can submit a request for flood level information to Council.
 Council will then provide you with property specific flood information letter that can be used to manage your risk and inform the design of your development proposal.

 Flood behaviour, including flood levels, velocities and hazard is calculated using detailed computer models to simulate floods of varying magnitudes.
 These models may be reviewed periodically when: